Kong is definitely king.

 Basic Structure and more…

-The last sentence says it all and proves that this is definitely not a remake or a reboot.
+The last sentence says it all and proves that this is not a remake or a reboot.
 It is, shall we say, a preparation for the King Kong & Godzilla MonsterVerse.

 Despite that, Director Jordan Vogt-Roberts’ Kong: Skull Island still has the basic structure.
-The movie has a team of scientists, soldiers, and civilians traveling to an uncharted territory where they uncover the mystery as well as the massive threats.
+The movie has a team of scientists, soldiers, and civilians travelling to an uncharted territory where they uncover the mystery as well as the massive threats.
 Besides these, the audience was given more details about Kong.

 Godzilla vs. Kong

 While Godzilla gave us a slowly developing story with a massive ending, Kong gave us an intense beginning and even more intense ending perfect for his nature.
-Jordan Vogt-Roberts’ Kong: Skull Island gave us something else and more.
+Jordan Vogt-Roberts Kong: Skull Island gave us something else and more.

 In 2015, Legendary announced that they will be releasing KONG: SKULL ISLAND in 2017 (check), GODZILLA 2 for 2018 and GODZILLA VS. KONG for 2020.
 With all the developments, it’s going to be interesting to see where King Kong and Godzilla go after making both heroes in their respective movies.